Brewers vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- In seven games as the favorite over the last 10 matchups, the Brewers have a record of 3-4.
+- The Brewers have played as the favorite in eight of their past 10 games and have won four of those contests.

-- In their last 10 games with a total, the Brewers and their opponents are 6-4-0 when it comes to hitting the over.
+- In their last 10 games with a total, the Brewers and their opponents have failed to hit the over four times.

 Brewers Betting Records & Stats

-- The Brewers have a 32-24 record in games they were favored on the moneyline (winning 57.1% of those games).
+- The Brewers have won 33 of the 57 games they were listed as the moneyline favorite this season (57.9%).

-- Based on this game's moneyline, the Brewers' implied win probability is 71.4%.
+- The Brewers have an implied moneyline win probability of 69.2% in this game.

-- In the 113 games in which oddsmakers have set an over/under for Milwaukee, it has combined with opponents to go over the total 47 times (47-61-5).
+- Milwaukee has played in 114 games with set over/under, and have combined with opponents to go over the total 48 times (48-61-5).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!